-g

-[Title as in cause e or matter]

-BEFO ORE THE HONOURABLE JUSTICE IN CHAMBERS
+BEFORE THE HONOURABLE JUSTICE IN CHAMBERS

-INJUNCTION PROHIBITING DISPOS SAL OF ASSETS IN SINGAPORE
+INJUNCTION PROHIBITING DISPOSAL OF ASSETS IN SINGAPORE

-IMP ORTANT:- NOTICE TO THE DEFENDA ANT
+IMPORTANT:- NOTICE TO THE DEFENDANT

-(a) This order prohibits you from dealing of the order is subject to the exceptions of the order very care as soon as possible.
-You have a right to order. stated at the end of the order.
-You sho efully.
-You are advised to consult a law uld yer

-(b) If you disobey this order you will be guito prison or fined. φ ilty of contempt of Court and may be s ent
+- (a) This order prohibits you from dealing with your assets up to the amount stated.
+The order is subject to the exceptions stated at the end of the order.
+You should read all the terms of the order very carefully.
+You are advised to consult a lawyer as soon as possible.
+You have a right to ask the Court to vary or discharge this order. - (b) If you disobey this order you will be guilty of contempt of Court and may be sent to prison or fined. φ